PRODA Webhooks

 You should acknowledge event reception quickly by responding with an HTTP status code of 200 and no body content.

-PRODA will consider failure to respond promptly as an error and will attempt to redeliver the event.
-We recommend your webhook event handler perform no work before acknowledging receipt except writing the event to a queue.
+We recommend your webhook event handler perform no work before acknowledging receipt, except writing the event to a queue.
 You can then drain the queue at your leisure.
-This avoids duplicated events and unneccessary delays while ensuring you do not miss events.
+This avoids duplicated event deliveries and unneccessary delays.
+PRODA will consider failure to respond promptly as an error and will attempt to redeliver the event after some time has passed, see Section Errors.

 PRODA will not follow redirects.
 If you need to change your webhook subscription URL, see Section Subscribing to webhook events.